Theocracy: Timurid and Mughal Empires

-India
+Travancore

 The state of Travancore adopted a form of theocracy in the 18th century under the King Marthanda Varma by donating the country to the Hindu deity Vishnu, and thereafter rule as the vice-regent of the deity.
 It is known as Thrippadidanam.
 The holding of the ritual might be a tactics move by the king on the model of the strategies of countries in Europe.